karkman/MMB-117_EnvironmentalMicrobiology/Exercises/StatisticalAnalyses.md

 View(MMB117metadata)
 ```

+## Transformations/normalisations

-We can also use phylseq to normalise or transform our data.
+We can use phyloseq to normalise and rarefy the data.
+And use a fucntion
+from vegan to do the CLR transformation.

 Relative abundances.